home-assistant/home-assistant.io/source/_integrations/frontier_silicon.markdown

 ha_config_flow: true
 ---

 This integration provides support for Internet Radios based on the [Frontier Silicon chipset].
-Some of the manufacturers which offer products based on these chips include: Hama, Medion, Slivercrest, Auna, Technisat, Revo, Pinnel, etc. These devices will be usually controlled by the [UNDOK] app.
+Some of the manufacturers which offer products based on these chips include: Hama, Medion, Slivercrest, Auna, Technisat, Revo, Pinnel, etc. These devices will usually be controllable by the [UNDOK] app.

-{% include integrations/config_flow.md %}
+## Supported Models

+Frontier Silicon is used by many different brands of radio manufacturers.

+Supported devices include, but are not limited to:

+* Hama: [IR110], [DIR3110]
+* Medion: [Medion Radios]
+* Silvercrest: [SIRD 14 C2]
+* Teufel: [Radio 3sixty(2019)]
+* Roberts: [Roberts Stream 94i]
+* Some models from: Auna, Technisat, Revo, Pinell, Como Audio

+This integration was developed and tested with a [Roberts Stream 94i].

+If your device is supported by the [UNDOK] app, then it is also supported by this integration.

 ## Prerequisites